openebs-archive/openebs-docs/docs/faq.md

-### Can I provision OpenEBS volume if the request in PVC is more than the avaialble physical capcaity of the pools in the Storage Nodes?
+### Can I provision OpenEBS volume if the request in PVC is more than the available physical capacity of the pools in the Storage Nodes?

 As of 0.8.0, the user is allowed to create PVCs that cross the available capacity of the pools in the Nodes.
 In the future release, it will validate with an option `overProvisioning=false`, the PVC request should be denied if there is not enough available capacity to provision the volume.